 PGS has a long-standing tradition of musical excellence.
 Music plays a key part in the life of the school and the Music Department is an exciting, vibrant place.
-Please click here for the Music Calendar for the Spring Term 2018.
+Please click here for the Music Calendar for the Summer Term 2018.
 Music for all is a fundamental principle and we believe that taking part in a musical ensemble is important not only in developing musical skills but also in fostering a strong sense of community within the department and school.
 As such, there is a wide range of over 40 ensembles for all abilities and skills including two orchestras, four choirs, a wind band, two string orchestras, a swing band and five jazz ensembles, several brass groups, percussion ensembles, many chamber groups, close harmony groups and string and woodwind ensembles.

 Additionally, the practical experience of music is at the heart of the curriculum.
 The Music Department stages in excess of 60 concerts a year, ranging from lunchtime concerts to larger-scale choral and orchestral concerts at the Cathedral and venues in Portsmouth, Winchester and London.
 The Chamber Choir sings evensong annually at Christ Church College Chapel, Oxford, in addition to school services.
 A highlight of the year is the annual musical, held in the King’s Theatre and led by the school’s Director in Residence.
 In 2014, the Chamber Choir recorded a CD of contemporary Christmas Carols, including several written especially for the choir, which was released commercially in September 2014 to critical acclaim.
 Copies of the CD may be purchased by clicking here.